artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

 5. **[10 points]** Now, given an arbitrary input sentence, and an m by n matrix of sentence embeddings, write a function `closestSentence(sentence, sentenceEmbeddings)` that returns the index of the closest sentence to the input.
 This should be the row vector which is closest to the sentence vector of the input.
 Depending on the indices of your implementation of `sentenceToEmbeddings(commandTypeToSentences)`, the following output may vary.

     ```python
-    >>> sentenceEmbeddings, _ = sentenceToEmbeddings(loadTrainingSentences("r2d2TrainingSentences.txt"))
+    >>> sentenceEmbeddings, _ = sentenceToEmbeddings(loadTrainingSentences("data/r2d2TrainingSentences.txt"))
     >>> closestSentence("Lights on.", sentenceEmbeddings)
     32
     ```

 6. **[30 points]** Now, given an arbitrary input sentence, and a file path to r2d2 commands, write a function `getCategory(sentence, file_path)` that returns the category that that sentence should belong to.
 You should also map sentences that don’t really fit into any of the categories to a new category, “no”, and return “no” if the input sentence does not really fit into any of the categories.

-    Simply finding the closest sentence and outputting that category will not be enough for this function.
+    Simply finding the closest sentence and outputting that category may not be enough for this function.
 We suggest trying out a k-nearest neighbors approach, and scoring the neighbors in some way to find which category is the best fit.
 You can write new helper functions to help out.
 Which kind of words appear in almost all sentences and so are not a good way to distinguish sentence meanings?

     ```python
-    >>> getCategory("Turn your lights green.", "r2d2TrainingSentences.txt")
+    >>> getCategory("Turn your lights green.", "data/r2d2TrainingSentences.txt")
     'light'
-    >>> getCategory("Drive forward for two feet.", "r2d2TrainingSentences.txt")
+    >>> getCategory("Drive forward for two feet.", "data/r2d2TrainingSentences.txt")
     'direction'
-    >>> getCategory("Do not laugh at me.", "r2d2TrainingSentences.txt")
+    >>> getCategory("Do not laugh at me.", "data/r2d2TrainingSentences.txt")
     'no'
     ```